martehvi/codepub-container-workshop/01-docker-compose/README.md

 Try running `docker compose up` from the root folder where the `docker-compose.yml` file is located.

 Did it work?
 If you tried to check localhost:3000 without luck than maybe you realised that we did not spscify any port mappings in our command just now.
-When we ran our applications individually we specified the port mappings between the container and our host comouter, this port mapping needs to be added in our confuguration if we want to reach the containers.
+When we ran our applications individually we specified the port mappings between the container and our host computer, this port mapping needs to be added in our confuguration if we want to reach the applications from localhost.

 ### Task 1.2

 Try adding port mappings to our services.
-Make them reachable form your host computer.
-Just as for `build`, docker compose services have a `ports` section where we can configure our mapping.
+Make them reachable from your host computer.
+Just as for `build`, docker compose services have a `ports` section where we can configure such a mapping.
 As before here is a tempalte:

 ```yml
 service-name: